Canada edges U.S. 2-1 to win women’s hockey worlds

 Ann-Renée Desbiens made 20 saves for Canada, which won gold in a third major international event in the span of a year.

-Abby Roque scored for the Americans and Nicole Hensley stopping 17 shots in the loss.
+Abby Roque scored for the Americans and Nicole Hensley stopped 17 shots in the loss.

 Canada edged the U.S. 3-2 in overtime just over a year ago in Calgary in a world championship delayed to August because of the COVID-19 pandemic.